youssefbedir/Git-github-train/README.md

 # demonstraion

-this repo is going to be the place where i train myself how to using git and it was created at december 22th 2023 at 18:15
+this repo is going to be the place where I train myself how to use git and it was created on the 22nd of December 2023 at 18:15